psy0rz/zfs_autobackup/README.md

   * Only needs to be installed on one side.
   * Written in python and uses zfs-commands, no special 3rd party dependency's or compiled libraries needed.
   * No annoying config files or properties.
+* Easy to use in scripts, for example https://github.com/psy0rz/zfs_autobackup/wiki/Example-Proxmox

 ## Getting started

 Please look at our wiki to [Get started](https://github.com/psy0rz/zfs_autobackup/wiki).